Richard Corbett: Publications and communications activities

-Corbett is the co-author of an eponymous academic textbook on the European Parliament (now the standard reference book on it across Europe) and several other academic publications (see below).
+Corbett is the co-author of the ten editions of an eponymous academic textbook on the European Parliament (now the standard reference book on it across Europe) and several other academic publications, most notably the Oxford University Press textbook "The European Union: how does it work?" (see below).

 Corbett was an early user of new media.
 In 2003, he was the first MEP from any country to launch a blog, which he resumed in 2014 as part of his election campaign.
 In 2004 his website was cited as one of the most comprehensive of any British politician's by New Statesman magazine, which nominated him for a New Media award.
 In 2015, he became the first MEP to launch a mobile app, Doorstep EU, aimed at activists, journalists and other politicians.
 In the same year, he also took part in an AMA on Reddit.

 Corbett starred in the docudrama film Do it like a European?, which won a prize at the international Winton Film Contest.